birdup000/ReverseApisAI/README.md

 # ReverseApis
-PLEASE BE RESPONSIBLE WHEN USING THESE REVERSE API's This is a list of reverse APIs for GPT3.5 and GPT4 models.
+-PLEASE BE RESPONSIBLE WHEN USING THESE listed REVERSE API's -This is a list of reverse APIs for GPT3.5 and GPT4 models.
+-We are not endorsing any of the listed services!
+Some of them might be considered controversial.
+We are not responsible for any legal, technical or any other damage caused by using the listed services.
+Data is provided without warranty of any kind
 ## Providers with their Discord Servers and API URLs

 ### CattoGPT